October 10, 2016

 –Framelapse – creates time lapse videos.
 It’s also free and has no ads (currently).

-–Hyper Timelapse – this app claims to be easy to use and allows you to speed up a video up to 8x.
+–Lapse It – this app claims to be easy to use and allows you to capture resolution up to 1080p.
 Pretty cool.

 Splitpic – This app is available on iTunes.
 There is a free and a pro version for purchase.
 You can choose from several layouts that create seamless collages.